Courtney Stodden Divorce From Doug Hutchinson Is Happening And It Might Get Messy

 To further prove just how single she is, Courtney recently released a vine of herself that is so NSFW that if you want to see it, you’ll have to click here.
 The explicit video features Stodden in a variety of suggestive poses that starts off with the blonde drinking a glass of wine while showing off her enormous chest as it tries to escape from an unzipped hooded sweatshirt.

 The video just gets more interesting as it goes on to reveal Courtney’s black panties and the shocking things she can do with a popsicle.
-Certainly, you can imagine what is going down on the short video but if not, be sure to go watch the whole rated adult clip.
+Certainly, you can imagine what is going down in the short video but if not, be sure to go watch the whole rated adult clip.

 Courtney Stodden seems to think that 2017 is her year to really shine and she plans to do all that shining without Doug Hutchinson by her side.
 Did you think their unlikely marriage would even last this long?